 Military tactics have constantly evolved throughout history, but it was the Romans who contributed the most to progressive technologies and analytical military tactics.

 The Roman military was adaptable, and its approach to battle was quite different from other war units.
-This special ability of the Romans set them apart
+This special ability of the Romans set them apart.

-.
 They not only created their own tactics but also made use of existing tactics and weapons, modifying them for their own ends.

-Their success on the battlefield is proof of their innovative and tactical techniques, which were not only efficient but also effective.
+The success of Roman military tactics on the battlefield is proof of their innovative and tactical techniques, which were not only efficient but also effective.
 Ever wondered how?
-Here are 12 of their most innovative developments:

 1. The Triple Line